Get notified of page updates

 after treatment

-• testing can help women with advanced ovarian cancer learn if they may benefit from the Lynparza in combination with bevacizumab as after platinum chemotherapy.
+• testing can help determine which advanced ovarian cancers may respond to the Lynparza in combination with bevacizumab as after platinum chemotherapy.

-• is approved for in women with advanced ovarian, , or primary peritoneal cancer who had a complete or partial response to platinum-based chemotherapy. for does not require an test.
+• is approved for for advanced ovarian, , or primary peritoneal cancer in people who had a complete or partial response to platinum-based chemotherapy. for does not require an test.

 after treatment of recurrent cancer